 - Sequieta Whitfield, CA, 03-09-13

-Rock sugar is essential refined sugar - it will increase weight gain instead of helping with weight loss.
+Rock sugar is essentially refined sugar - it will increase weight gain instead of helping with weight loss.
 Thanks for asking. -John

 Through doing tests I come out as Pitta ... my question is I love drinking warm water with lemon in it and havent noticed any problems with anything should I continue.I also have porridge oats with honey and almonds for breakfast which I have seen as not suitable for Pitta on some pages.Could I be a different type.Thanks for any help